 - 7.1 Pupils are educated about good behaviour through the operation of the School's curriculum, PSHE programme and the School's pastoral support systems.
 Pupils are encouraged to act responsibly and, through the operation of this policy, to accept responsibility for their behaviour. - 7.2 The School understands that rewards can be more effective than punishment in motivating pupils.
-The ways in which the School may reward good behaviour are set out in Appendix 1. - 7.3 The School recognises that where challenging behaviour is related to a pupil's disability, use of positive discipline and reward methods may enable the School to manage the pupil's behaviour more effectively and improve their educational outcomes.
+The ways in which the School may reward good behaviour are set out in Appendix 1. - 7.3 The School recognises that where challenging behaviour is related to pupils with special educational needs and/or a disability, use of positive discipline and reward methods may enable the School to manage the pupil's behaviour more effectively and improve their educational outcomes.